Deltares/hydromt/docs/user_guide/intro.rst

 | **Configuration**
 | The complete building or updating process of a model can be configured in a single configuration *.ini* file.
-  This file describes the full pipeline of model setup components and their arguments.
-The components vary per model :ref:`plugin <plugins>` and are documented for each at their respective documentation websites.
+  This file describes the full pipeline of model methods and their arguments.
+The model methods vary per model :ref:`plugin <plugins>` and are documented for each at their respective documentation websites.

 | **Command Line Interface (CLI)**